-- □ Make sure your computer is on.

-- D Press the drive eject button.

-- □ If the drive eject button does not work, click Start and then My Computer.
-Right click the optical disc drive icon, and select Eject from the shortcut menu.
+· · · · · · · · · · · · · · · · · · · If power supply to the optical disc drive is disabled by VAIO Power Management , the substitute drive eject button on the optical disc drive will not work.
+Use the disc drive eject button located above the keyboard.
+Note that it will take a while to eject the drive tray if the optical disc drive is not powered.
+If the disc drive eject button does not work, click Start and then My Computer .
+Right-click the optical disc drive icon, and select Eject from the shortcut menu.

-- □ If none of the above options work, insert a thin, straight object (such as a paper clip) in the manual eject hole near the drive eject button.
+If none of the above options work, insert a thin, straight object (such as a paper clip) in the manual eject hole near the substitute drive eject button.

-- □ Try restarting your computer.
+Try restarting your computer.